microsoft/RTP-LX/README.md

 ## What is RTP-LX?
 RTP LX is a multilingual set of 1k+ (per locale) toxic prompts and passages designed for toxicity evaluation.
 It is manually translated from a subset of the original RTP dataset, and annotated by native speakers.
 It also includes:
+- Coverage in 27 languages
 - Manually designed prompts that are considered "hard" to translate to English, and could be considered offensive in the language's geolocale.
 - Translations may include dialect-specific indications (e.g., Levantine Arabic, Brazilian Portuguese)

 ## Languages covered
-RTP-LX currently covers 24 languages:
+RTP-LX currently covers 27 languages:

-- Arabic (Levantine, Egyptian, Saudi)
+- Arabic (Egyptian, Levantine, Saudi)
 - Chinese (simplified, traditional)
 - Czech
 - Danish
 - Dutch
+- English
 - Finnish
 - French (France)
 - German